MirrorNetworking/Mirror/docs/Concepts/StateSync.md

 public virtual void OnDeSerialize(NetworkReader reader, bool initialState);
 ```

-Use the `initialState` flag to differentiate between the first time a GameObject[​](ttps://docs.unity3d.com/Manual/class-GameObject.htmlhttps://docs.unity3d.com/Manual/Glossary.html#GameObject) is serialized and when incremental updates can be sent.
-The first time a GameObject is sent to a client, it must include a full state snapshot, but subsequent updates can save on bandwidth by including only incremental changes.
+Use the `initialState` flag to differentiate between the first time a game object is serialized and when incremental updates can be sent.
+The first time a game object is sent to a client, it must include a full state snapshot, but subsequent updates can save on bandwidth by including only incremental changes.
 Note that SyncVar hook functions are not called when `initialState` is true; they are only called for incremental updates.

 If a class has SyncVars, then implementations of these functions are added automatically to the class, meaning that a class that has SyncVars cannot also have custom serialization functions.